 The primary purpose of the Prizes is to encourage and offer recognition through the award and through the ensuing publicity for those who wish to write about Armenian subjects and topics.
 There will also be a modest financial award of $1,500 for each of the two winners.

-Members of the jury are: Dr. Sima Aprahamian (Montreal), Dr. Vartan Matiossian (New York/New Jersey), Mr. Gourgen Arzoumanian (California), Mr. Yervant Kotchounian (California), and Ms. Anoush Agnerian (Montreal).
-Dr. Khachig Tölölyan is rotating off the jury this year and is being replaced by Ms. Agnerian.
-Hamazkayin Regional Executive Committee of Eastern USA is grateful to Dr. Tölölyan for his leadership and stewardship of the prize over the past several years.
-Mr. Kotchunian will assume the operational responsibilities of the committee, to which he has been a key contributor for the past three years.
+Hamazkayin Regional Executive Committee of Eastern USA is grateful to all members of the jury and Dr. Kh.
+Tölölyan for his stewardship of the prize over the past several years.
+Dr. Sima Aprahamian-Hovhannessian gracefully agreed to assume the operational responsibilities of the committee, to which she has been a key contributor for the past several years.

-by April 30, 2017.
-All submissions must be accompanied by the Tololyan Prize Application form, found online at http://bit.ly/167vSsM.
-The Armenian and English versions of the Rules and Regulations of the Award can also be found at the above link.
+All submissions must be sent electronically to email@example.com as a PDF file by October 15, 2022.
+Submissions must be accompanied by the Tololyan Prize Application form.
+The Armenian and English versions of the Guidelines of the Prize can also be found at the page below.

-Submissions may consist of works published in 2015 or 2016, as well as recent, yet unpublished works.
+Submissions may consist of works published in 2020 or 2021, as well as recent, yet unpublished works.

 This award has been made possible by the generosity of Mr. and Mrs. Edward & Vergine Misserlian of San Francisco, CA.